 Welcome to SportsAid Scotland

-SportsAid Scotland was formerly known as Scottish Sports Aid until 2014.
-It is a charity that provides financial assistance in the form of grant awards to talented sporting youngsters in the 12 to 22 year age range and to disability athletes of various ages who are already competing at national level in their age group and have the potential to represent Scotland at senior level.
+SportsAid Scotland changed its name from Scottish Sports Aid at the start of 2014.
+It is a charity that provides financial assistance in the form of grant awards to talented sporting youngsters in the 12 to 22 year age range and to disability athletes to age 45 who are already competing at national level in their age group and have the potential to represent Scotland at senior level.
 The finance given is to help the athletes with their travel and training costs, and will hopefully assist them in becoming Scotland's future sporting stars.

 If you are an athlete and wish to know more about how to apply for a SportsAid Scotland grant, then please refer to our nomination process.